The Hamilton Parrot Club is on an extended hiatus, no further meetings or events are scheduled at this time.

 “Building a trust based relationship with our parrots one STEP UP at a TIME”.

 The Hamilton Parrot Club’s main Purpose is to disseminate accurate scientific based evidence and information in order to assist all parrot owners and those interested in parrots.
-We accomplish this by; maintaining a web site, email and phone number where we can be reached 24/7, providing open monthly meetings, offering free/low cost educational seminars, a member's lending library, participating in community outreach, offering a pet therapy program for those with special needs, providing a counseling service for behavioural issues, giving mutual support to members and assistance in finding a veterinarian that specializes in avian and exotic medicine.
+We accomplish this by; maintaining a web site, email and phone number where members can reach us 24/7, providing open monthly meetings, offering free/low cost educational seminars, a member's lending library, participating in community outreach, offering a pet therapy program for those with special needs, providing a counseling service for behavioural issues, giving mutual support to members and assistance in finding a veterinarian that specializes in avian and exotic medicine.

 We also strive to cooperate, promote and assist other parrot clubs, businesses and organizations that share our goals and attitudes.